Videogamedunkey: Internet career

-Bigmode
+Video game publishing

-In September 2022, Gastrow and his wife launched Bigmode, a video game publishing company specializing in publishing indie games.
+In September 2022, Gastrow and his wife Leah launched Bigmode, a video game publishing company specializing in publishing indie games.
 Gastrow stated in a video announcing the new company, "I think we're going to bring insane value to the table and the bottom line is: help good games succeed and help them continue to succeed into the future".
-Co-founder Leah Gastrow said their ultimate goal was to "put together a catalogue of unique, high-quality games that can be enjoyed for many years."
-While there was some criticism by gaming journalists, the announcement was well received by indie developers.
-In January 2023, Bigmode announced its first title, Animal Well.
+Leah said their ultimate goal was to "put together a catalogue of unique, high-quality games that can be enjoyed for many years".
+The announcement received some mixed reactions from journalists and indie developers.
+In January 2023, Bigmode announced its first title, Animal Well, which was released for Nintendo Switch, PlayStation 5, and Windows in May 2024 and for Xbox Series X/S in October 2024, receiving critical acclaim.

+In February 2025, Bigmode released its second title, the bullet hell roguelike Star of Providence.
+Originally released as Monolith in 2017 on Steam, the game was expanded for a release on the Nintendo Switch.
+The game was rebranded to avoid confusion with the video game studio Monolith.

 Views and style

 According to himself, Gastrow sometimes writes a script for a video and records voice-overs during post-production, while other times recording along as he plays.
 Gastrow's videos depicting League of Legends and Overwatch (2016) are examples of the latter; he stated in an interview that he "would try to cut out the funniest parts."
 Gastrow's most viewed video, "Ultimate Skyrim", depicts him playing The Elder Scrolls V: Skyrim (2011) using a variety of user-created modifications to the point of breaking the game.
 Gastrow has cited people he knows, Adult Swim television series such as Aqua Teen Hunger Force, Space Ghost Coast to Coast, and the Tim & Eric shows as inspiration, and has said he enjoys watching videos by YouTubers ProJared and Gaming Historian.

 According to Tone Madison's Reid Kurkerewicz, Gastrow is an example of "new games criticism", a reviewing approach inspired by New Journalism.
-While most of Gastrow's videos are intended to be humorous, he makes serious ones as well.
 Gastrow has been noted as a "fierce consumer advocate, deeply skeptical of corporate marketing machines."
 For instance, he has criticized Nintendo for demonetizing his review of Super Mario Odyssey (2017) on copyright grounds, and Microsoft for its business practices, including the cancellation of their Summer of Arcade deal.
 In his 2017 video "Game Critics", Gastrow denounced websites such as IGN for their decentralized opinions, poor writing, "the fuzzy ethics of building relationships with the companies [they're] meant to cover," and the divide between critics and audiences.